 Lori Peterson, Ph.D.

-Dr. Lori Peterson has served as Assistant Vice President and Dean of Graduate and Professional Studies since 2010.
+Dr. Lori Peterson has served as Dean of Professional and Graduate Studies since 2010.
 Prior to her appointment as Dean, she served as Director of Augsburg for Adults, the college’s adult undergraduate program and earlier, as a faculty member in Business Administration.
 She received her bachelor’s degree in business administration/marketing from the Carlson School of Management; her master’s in adult education/human resource development, and her Ph.D. in organization development/international human resource development; all from the University of Minnesota.

 Areas of responsibility: Departments of Business Administration; Education; Health, Physical Education, and Exercise Science; Nursing; and Social Work.
 Graduate Programs in Business, Education, Leadership, Nursing, Social Work, Physician Assistant Studies, Fine Arts/Creative Writing, and Music Therapy.
 Augsburg’s adult undergraduate programs.
 Rochester location.